oracle/oracle-database-operator/docs/privateai/access_privateai.md

 #### Access the PrivateAI Container using "dbms_vector_chain.utl_to_embedding()"

-- Get the list of available models from the PrivateAI Container deployed in Kubernetes
+- Obtain the list of available models from the PrivateAI Container deployed in Kubernetes
-- In this case, `xxx.xxx.xxx.xxx` is the LoadBalancer IP and `ORACLEAI_CRED` is the credential name created earlier
+- In this example, `xxx.xxx.xxx.xxx` is the LoadBalancer IP and `ORACLEAI_CRED` is the credential name created earlier

   ```sh
   set serveroutput on;